-One thing that you should definitely not do is to immediately throw away anything that is not zero waste compliant.
-Plastic jars, bottles, clothes, furniture, etc, just because you now see it as waste.
+One thing that you should definitely not do is to throw away anything that is not zero waste compliant immediately.
+Plastic jars, bottles, clothes, furniture, etc., just because you now see it as waste.

 The most zero-waste conscious thing to do is to decide what is the most environmentally friendly of dealing with it.
-This is usually to use it until it is all used up or it breaks beyond repair then access your options.
+This is usually to use it until it is all used up or breaks beyond repair, then access your options.

 4. Make A Visual Trash Audit